 Royston is a very small city located in the state of Georgia.
-With a population of 2,574 people and three constituent neighborhoods, Royston is the 233rd largest community in Georgia.
+With a population of 2,571 people and three constituent neighborhoods, Royston is the 233rd largest community in Georgia.

 Of important note, Royston is also a city of artists.
 Royston has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Royston’s character.

 Royston is a very ethnically-diverse city.
 The people who call Royston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Royston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Royston include Irish, Scottish, German, and Italian.
+Important ancestries of people in Royston include German, English, Irish, Scottish, and Italian.

 The most common language spoken in Royston is English.
 Other important languages spoken here include Italian and Vietnamese.